DJDanl/cpp-docs.pt-br/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Comentários

-A implementação padrão especifica dois formatos: CF_METAFILEPICT e a propriedade persistente definidas.
+A implementação padrão especifica dois formatos: CF_METAFILEPICT e a propriedade persistente definem.

 ##  <a name="setinitialsize"></a>  COleControl::SetInitialSize